Muukid/muTrueType/README.md

 * `float y_max` - the greatest y-coordinate value of any point within the glyph.

+* `float ascender` - the ascender value for the given glyph, retrieved from the hhea table.
+This is only relevant for glyphs converted from TrueType glyphs to rglyphs.

+* `float descender` - the descender value for the given glyph, retrieved from the hhea table.
+This is only relevant for glyphs converted from TrueType glyphs to rglyphs.

+* `float lsb` - the left-side bearing for the given glyph, retrieved from the hmtx table.
+This is only relevant for glyphs converted from TrueType glyphs to rglyphs.

+* `float advance_width` - the advance width for the given glyph, retrieved from the hmtx table.
+This is only relevant for glyphs converted from TrueType glyphs to rglyphs.

+Values for the rglyph's ascender, descender, left-side bearing, and advance width are given due to the fact that the coordinates of a TrueType glyph are transformed upon being converted to an rglyph, making these values difficult for the user to retrieve for rglyphs.
+They are *not* filled in upon conversion of a TrueType glyph to an rglyph; these values are filled in with the function [`mutt_rglyph_metrics`](#truetype-metrics-to-rglyph-metrics).

 A point in an rglyph is represented with the struct `muttRPoint`, which has the following members:

 * `float x` - the x-coordinate of the point, in [pixel units](#raster-bitmap).